 And that’s it!
 How massively it has been scaled back from years of collecting efforts… The earliest bottle was acquired 7 years ago (KinInvie)… The most recent was picked up just a few months back at the new Lagg distillery… interestingly both were 1st batches.

 Naturally I could change my approach, playing around with combinations as more get added or subtracted.
-And from the above picture – half are already gone as I kicked off sessions before leaving India!
+And from the above picture – many are already gone with the sessions kicked off before leaving India!

 Don’t want to miss any posts?
 Why not follow Whisky Lady on: